pstaender/ssshell/README.md

 ### Usage

-To use ssshell just type `./vendor/bin/ssshell` in your project folder and you can start using the shell:
+To use ssshell just type `ssshell` or `./vendor/bin/ssshell` in your project folder and you can start using the shell:

 ```sh
   Psy Shell v0.9.9 (PHP 7.3.6 — cli) by Justin Hileman